-Alina loves playing guitar and taking photos in her free time.
+Alina loves playing the guitar and taking photos in her free time.

 Danil Pitolin is an independent researcher based in Buenos Aires, Argentina, previously holding positions of an associate professor at Ural Federal University and an assistant professor at Ural State Pedagogical University.